Engineering & Operations

 Monitoring - Control - Automation - Safety

-Arthur Zatarain wrote his first computer program in 1970, using punch cards on a Fortran system at LSU.
-He hand built his first micro in the mid-70'a and wrote its operating system on a thermal printer teletype.
-Since then he has written hundreds of computer programs on a wide variety of systems, with microcomputers and Programmable Logic Controllers getting most of his attention.
+Guided by Dr. Boris Boguslavsky, Arthur Zatarain wrote his first computer program in 1971 using punch cards on a Fortran system at LSU.
+He hand-built his first micro in the mid-70'a and wrote its "Zatmon" realtime operating system on a thermal printer.
+Since then he has designed and programmed computer projects ranging from single-chip micros to mainframe computers.
+But with his career centered on control systems engineering, most of his attention was given to embedded microcomputers, industrial computers, Programmable Logic Controllers (PLC), and Distributed Control Systems (DCS).

-Much of Arthur's career involved software for industrial computers using languages ranging from assembly code to PLC ladder logic.
+Arthur's computer career has involved software languages ranging from machine language and assembly code to PLC ladder logic, object oriented programming, and event driven programming.
 The graphic icons on today's computer desktop occupy more memory than the entire storage available in the early micros.
 But despite the incredible advances in computer technology, the fundamentals remain unchanged; properly designed and programmed systems are essential for reliable and safe industrial computer applications.
-Arthur's long relationship with computers of all stripes is a valuable resource in many forensic matters.
+Arthur's long relationship with computers of all stripes is a valuable resource in many forensic matters, such as these Industrial Computer & Control engagements.

 Representative highlights and milestones are as follows: